zamanianlab/ZamanianLabDocs/docs/protocols/Caenorhabditis_elegans/Extrachromosomal_Integration/extrachromosomal_integration.md

-### TMP/UV Integration protocol
+# TMP/UV Integration protocol
 (from Scott Clark, modified by Kimble lab)

-**This is a multi-day protocol, to avoid weekends day 1 should be a Monday**
+**This is a multi-day protocol.
+To avoid weekends, day 1 should be a Monday.**

 ## Materials
   - 3 mg/mL TMP (trimethylpsoralen) dissolved in DMSO
 	**NOTE: University of Wisconsin Madison safety protocol for TMP is to keep the 10 cm plates the TMP was aliquoted onto in a plastic bag and schedule Safety pick up.
 Tips and tubes can go in autoclave trash.**
   - Stratalinker
   - M9